IntunoAI/intuno/docs/DEMO_README.md

-# 🧠 AAWW Demo - AI Agent Wide Web
+# 🧠 Intuno Demo

-This demo showcases the AAWW (AI Agent Wide Web) system with multiple simulated agents communicating through the registry and broker.
+This demo showcases the Intuno system with multiple simulated agents communicating through the registry and broker.

 ## 🚀 Quick Start

-### 1. Start the AAWW Server
+### 1. Start the Intuno Server
 ```bash
 # Install dependencies
 pip install -e .